Skip to content

 In the following you will create your own AXPY kernel implementation as an example how to develop software for Snitch.

-Writing the C Code
+Writing the C code

-Create a directory for your AXPY kernel under sw/:
+Create a directory for your AXPY kernel:

-mkdir sw/apps/axpy
+mkdir sw/apps/tutorial

 And a src subdirectory to host your source code: